Memberships Experts Shop Join Now Login

 How long should I wait before returning to running after pregnancy?

-Taking into account all of the above physiological changes (not to mention the mental and emotional changes, lack of sleep and nutritional factors) the majority of women won’t be ’RUN READY’ until 6 months and some might not be ready until 12 months postnatal.
+Considering all of the above physiological changes (not to mention the mental and emotional changes, lack of sleep and nutritional factors), most women won’t be ’RUN READY’ until six months and some might not be ready until 12 months postnatal. ā€Øā€ØHowever, as a general rule, we recommend that all women wait until three months postpartum for the reasons above (and below!).

 Postnatal Return to Running - Am I Ready?

-Before we go further we want to make sure that:
+Before we go further, we want to make sure that:

 • You don’t have any leaking or prolapse symptoms (a feeling of heaviness in the vagina);